eformsignen/eformsignen.github.io/help/chapter2.rst

       -  **Open and download:** The default permission granted to the document manager.
 The document manager can open and download all documents filtered using **Document creator** and **Document type** conditions.

-      -  **Void:** Permission to void completed documents created by a selected document creator, if the document creator requested the document to be voided.
+      -  **Void:** Permission to void documents (excluding completed ones) created by a selected document creator, if the document creator requested the document to be voided.

       -  **Remove:** Permission to permanently remove documents from eformsign.